MrStanDu33/mon-vieux-grimoire-api/.github/ISSUE_TEMPLATE/endpoint_request.md

 > Describe here the endpoint, why we should call it.

+### Protections

+- [ ] 🔒 This endpoint requires to be authenticated.
+- [ ] 👮 This endpoint is only available to resource owner .

 ### Request parameters

 > Describe here all headers we should use while calling the endpoint.